aserper/masto-rss/TESTING.md

 5. **All Tests Pass**
    - Final job that requires all previous jobs to succeed
-   - Provides a single status check for PR requirements
+   - Provides a single status check

 ## Test Coverage Requirements